huizhou68/ff/content/about.md

 ---
 title: About
-description: What is Hugo?
+description:
 ---

 My name is Feifei.
+I am a Ph.D candidate.